 Locals and tourists visit the lake to go canoeing, kayaking and camping.
 There are two campgrounds around the lake, one of which is more developed than the other.

 4. Mendenhall Lake; Juneau

-This spectacularly beautiful lake sits at the end of the 21 kilometre Mendenhall Glacier in the Coast Mountains.
+This spectacularly beautiful lake sits at the end of the 12 mile Mendenhall Glacier in the Coast Mountains.
 It is just north of Alaska’s capital city of Juneau and is part of the Mendenhall Glacier Recreation Area.